VladimirShaleev/ipaddress/doc/tutorial.md

 For working with IP addresses, the library provides three classes:

 - **ipv4_address** — A class for working with IPv4 addresses, where the instance size is always 4 bytes.
 - **ipv6_address** — A class for working with IPv6 addresses, where the instance size includes both the space allocated for the IPv6 address itself and the scope id (zone index).
-As a result, the instance size will be 16 bytes plus the maximum length of the scope id.
+As a result, the instance size will be 16 bytes plus the maximum length of the scope id (plus aligned bytes if any).
 Read about scope ids below.
 - **ip_address** — Combines the `ipv4_address` and `ipv6_address` classes via a union.
 This ensures version-independent IP address manipulation.
 It has implicit constructors for converting from `ipv4_address` and `ipv6_address`.
 The instance size is the same as that of `ipv6_address`.

 @parblock